 Did you know – heartburn is not the only symptom of GERD

 Chronic heartburn is the most common symptom of GERD.
-Acid regurgitation (refluxed material into the mouth) is another common symptom.
+Regurgitation (refluxed material into the mouth) is another common symptom.
 But numerous less common symptoms other than heartburn may be associated with GERD.
 Find out more here.